Nick Allegretti: Kansas City Chiefs

 Allegretti was selected by the Kansas City Chiefs in the seventh round with the 216th overall pick in the 2019 NFL draft.
 Allegretti played seven games during his rookie season of 2019.
 He won Super Bowl LIV with the Chiefs when they defeated the San Francisco 49ers by a score of 31–20.
 In the 2020 season, Allegretti appeared in all 16 regular season games and started nine.
 He started in the Chiefs' three postseason games that year.
 In the 2021 season, he mainly played in backup role except for Week 17 against the Bengals.
 He scored his first touchdown on a one-yard reception against the Pittsburgh Steelers in the Wild Card Round of the playoffs on January 16, 2022.
 In the 2022 season, Allegretti appeared in 17 regular season games and started three.
 He became a Super Bowl champion for the second time when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII 38–35.

 On March 17, 2023, Allegretti re-signed with the Chiefs.
 After mostly being a backup throughout the season, Allegretti became the Chiefs starter for the AFC Championship Game and Super Bowl LVIII after Joe Thuney got injured.
 The Chiefs won both games and Allegretti won his third Super Bowl ring, despite playing much of the Super Bowl with a torn UCL.

 Washington Commanders

 On March 14, 2024, Allegretti signed a three-year, $16 million contract with the Washington Commanders.
 He started at left guard in all 17 regular season games and all three postseason games for the Commanders in the 2024 season.

 During the 2025 offseason, Allegretti switched to right guard after the team chose to switch Brandon Coleman from left tackle to left guard.
 Before the start of the 2025 season, the Commanders announced that he and Andrew Wylie would split right guard duties as fill-ins for incumbent starter, Sam Cosmi, who was on the physically unable to perform (PUP) list to start the season.
+He started at center for the last two games of the 2025 season following Tyler Biadasz being placed on injured reserve.

+On March 9, 2026, Allegretti signed a new two-year contract with the Commanders, running through the 2027 season.
+Following the team's decision to release Biadasz during the 2026 offseason, the Commanders made Allegretti their starting center despite missing most of training camp and every preseason game due to a calf injury.